Binance uses Mark Price to avoid unnecessary liquidations and to combat market manipulation.

 Collateral = Initial Collateral + Realized PnL + Unrealized PnL < Maintenance Margin

-On liquidation, all open orders are immediately cancelled.
+On liquidation, all open orders are immediately canceled.
 All traders will be subject to the same liquidation protocols referred to as “Smart Liquidation.”
 Binance avoids full liquidation of the user’s position whenever possible.
 For any traders that are cleared via forced liquidation and not by an order issued from the trader, a liquidation fee will be charged on the amount liquidated only (not the notional value of the position).

 It is important to mention that, as a general rule, users who hold relatively smaller positions that enter liquidation will almost always be fully liquidated.
 Larger users will see a smaller percentage of their accounts liquidated compared to smaller users.
 This is because maintenance margin is based around a user’s position size, and not their leverage selection.
 As a result, for smaller users, the effective maintenance margin is lower than the liquidation fee rate, so they are already bankrupt when first entering liquidation, regardless of the final price when clearing.